Rosacea is a chronic inflammatory skin condition that affects millions.

 - Affects more women than men

-- Fair skin more prone
+- Fair skin people are more prone

 - English, German and Irish are genetically more prone.